 Following a challenging five hours in the kitchen, Alexandre Alves Pereira was crowned the eventual winner and will fly to Milan next May, to defend his region's colours at the global Grand Finale.

 The young sous-chef from restaurant Lasserre in Paris was able to stand out from his peers thanks to his signature dish of "Green asparagus, sardine, ground ivy," a dish which he describes as really representing him both culinarily and personally as well as a mix of cultures and techniques.

 Speaking of his win the jubilant 29 year old chef said "Thank you! because the level was extraordinary, it's a beautiful experience, magnificent teamwork with my mentor since my candidacy, and a lot of refinement and details up until yesterday.
 I am happy to find Anne-Sophie Pic, a chef of this stature, there is no better partner for me to perfect myself until the grand finale."

-Multi Michelin starred French chef Anne Sophie Pic, will accompany Alexandre on his journey ahead helping to refine and hone his dish, technique and presentation skills ready to represent the region at the Grand Finale in Milan on 8 and 9 May.
+Multi Michelin starred French chef Anne Sophie Pic, will accompany Alexandre on his journey ahead helping to refine and hone his dish, technique and presentation skills ready to represent the region at the Grand Finale in Milan.

 At this regional level, there were also three other awards up for grabs:

 Voted by the Regional Mentors, the winner of this award will produce a dish that represents diversity and recognises the beauty of different cultures coming together to create something fresh and exciting.